-People enjoy pointing out things they dislike about this game, and I have done so myself (see reviews by Ambershards, Xi, and Mathbrush at the game's[756] IFDB page), but I believe that it is a target for negative feedback because it's so well known.
+People enjoy pointing out things they dislike about this game, and I have done so myself (see reviews by Ambershards, Xi, and Mathbrush at the game's [Spider and Web: Member Reviews n.d.]
+IFDB page), but I believe that it is a target for negative feedback because it's so well known.
 This is one of the most important IF games of all time.

-2.8 1999: Varicella, by Adam Cadre
+1.8 1999: Varicella, by Adam Cadre

-Varicella[103] was Cadre's second XYZZY Best Game[80] It is a tightly timed game with numerous hostile NPCS acting independently.
+$Varicella^{[Cadre\ 1999a]}$ was Cadre's second XYZZY Best Game.
+[Brian 2000b] It is a tightly timed game with numerous hostile NPCs acting independently.
 You play as Primo Varicella, palace minister, and you are competing with your enemies for the title of Regent.

-The writing has been praised in extreme terms: "The writing is terrific, of course; this is one of the best-written works of IF ever, bar none..
-[763] The game itself has frequently been described as 'nasty', and Baf's Guide called it perhaps it the most disturbing IF game ever.
-[762] It has content that could merit several warnings, including graphic violence, rape, pedophilia, torture, strong profanity, chemical warfare, and so on.
+The writing has been praised in extreme terms: "The writing is terrific, of course; this is one of the best-written works of IF ever, bar none."
+[Stevens 1999] The game itself has frequently been described as 'nasty', and Baf's Guide called it perhaps the most disturbing IF game ever.
+[Stevens 2000] It has content that could merit several warnings, including graphic violence, rape, pedophilia, torture, strong profanity, chemical warfare, and so on.
 None of the content is explored in depth.
-On a personal I found the game disturbing enough when I first encountered it that I deleted not only the game itself but my interpreters and considered quitting playing Interactive Fiction.
+On a personal note I found the game disturbing enough when I first encountered it that I deleted not only the game itself but my interpreters and considered quitting playing Interactive Fiction.